Fallenbagel/jellyseerr/docs/using-jellyseerr/settings/README.md

 {% hint style="info" %}
 To set up Plex, you can either enter your details manually or select a server retrieved from [plex.tv](https://plex.tv/).
 Press the button to the right of the "Server" dropdown to retrieve available servers.

-Depending on your setup/configuration, you may need to enter your Plex server details manually in order to establish a connection from Overseerr.
+Depending on your setup/configuration, you may need to enter your Plex server details manually in order to establish a connection from Jellyseerr.
 {% endhint %}

 #### Hostname or IP Address

-If you have Overseerr installed on the same network as Plex, you can set this to the local IP address of your Plex server.
+If you have Jellyseerr installed on the same network as Plex, you can set this to the local IP address of your Plex server.
 Otherwise, this should be set to a valid hostname (e.g., `plex.myawesomeserver.com`).

 #### Port